 The Swedish Transport Administration published temporary capacity restrictions in accordance with Annex VII to the Directive 2012/34/EU.
-Designated capacity restrictions of the category high impact and major impact are planning conditions when applying for capacity.
-These capacity restrictions constitute a part of the prerequisites for the allocation process, for instance when it comes to availability and speeds on the railway network.
-All applications for capacity for train paths or services must be adapted after the designated capacity restrictions that are reported in accordance with Section 4.3.3, unless the Swedish Transport Administration has stated otherwise.
-If a designated capacity restriction for example causes traffic disruption on the ordinary path between two stations, applicants wishing to operate trains between these two operational points must apply for path for rerouting.
+Designated temporary capacity restrictions are planning conditions when applying for capacity.
+These capacity restrictions constitute a part of the prerequisites for the allocation process, for instance when it comes to accessibility and speeds on the railway network.
+All applications for capacity for train paths or services must be adapted after the designated temporary capacity restrictions that are reported in accordance with Section 4.3.3, unless the Swedish Transport Administration has stated otherwise.
+If a designated temporary capacity restriction for example causes traffic disruption on the ordinary path between two stations, applicants wishing to operate trains between these two operational points must apply for path for re-routing.